RhinoVOD/RhinoBOT/README.md

 Download and unzip the project to a desired location.

 Create a config.json file in the main folder.
-Include your Bot's token, the desired commands prefix, your guild's Live role, your guild's Admin role, your guild's default channel ID, and your user ID.
+Include your bot's token, your bot's client ID, your guild's ID, and your account's ID.
 Variable names must be the same as shown below.

 ```
 {
-"token": "diunIDUNAIUDSnon2ibwdaskdjbaUISDBA",
-"prefix": "!",
-"adminRole": "mod",
-"liveRole": "live",
+  "token":"diunIDUNAIUDSnon2ibwdaskdjbaUISDBA",
+  "clientID": "589451241245646875",
-"defaultChannel": "124785412358945124",
+  "guildID": "124785412358945124",
   "ownerID": "124564687564631546"
 }
 ```

-Open the command prompt in the main folder and run this command to launch the bot.
+Open the command prompt in the main folder and run these commands to launch the bot.
-This command differs if you change the name of the rhinobot.js file.
+This command differs if you change the name of the rhinobot.js file. deploy-commands.js must be run again after adding or removing commands.

 ```
+node deploy-commands.js
 node rhinobot.js
 ```